Integrated Channel Estimation and Sensing for Near-Field ELAA Systems via Low-Rank Tensor Decomposition: Simulation Results

 \subsubsection{Evaluation of Channel Parameter Estimation Performance}

-In Fig. \ref{mse_crb_snr256}, we plot the mean square errors (MSEs) of the estimated channel parameters $\{\boldsymbol{\tau},\boldsymbol{\theta},\boldsymbol{r}\}$ as a function of the SNR, where we set $T = 4$, $P = 64$ and $M = 32$.
-It can be observed that the MSEs attained by our proposed CPD-based method gradually approach the corresponding CRBs as the SNR increases.
-On the other hand, as explained earlier, the ``CPD-based (delay-aided)'' method can achieve a much more accurate estimate of the distance parameter by utilizing the delay information.
-Note that since the ``CPD-based (delay-aided)'' method leverages the relation between time-delay and distance, which introduces extra prior knowledge to the estimation problem, it is no wonder that ``CPD-based (delay-aided)'' can achieve a lower MSE of the distance estimate than the theoretical CRB.
+In Fig. \ref{mse_crb_snr256}, we plot the mean square errors (MSEs) of the estimated channel parameters $\{\boldsymbol{\tau},\boldsymbol{\theta},\boldsymbol{r}\}$ as a function of SNR, where we set $T = 4$, $P = 64$ and $M = 32$. {It can be observed that the MSEs attained by both ``CPD-Joint'' and ``CPD-Delay-Aided'' method gradually approach their corresponding CRBs as the SNR increases.} On the other hand, as explained earlier, the {``CPD-Delay-Aided''} method can achieve a much more accurate estimate of the distance parameter by utilizing the delay information.